kentoverse/emotional-AI/README.md

    - **Moments**: It helps the user connect the interaction to past experiences, present awareness, and future possibilities.
 3. **Output**: The model generates an introspective response, helping the user understand their actions and emotions better.

-By leveraging OpenAI’s capabilities, you can create an effective and engaging introspection tool that aligns with the 3 Constants of Human Connections, providing users with meaningful insights and guidance.
+By combining IBM InspectorRAGet for robust data analysis and OpenAI for dynamic user interaction and introspection, you can create a powerful and comprehensive Emotional AI platform that provides meaningful insights and guidance to users.
+This synergy ensures that the strengths of both platforms are utilized to their fullest potential, without conflict.

 ## Project Structure